emmadunne/emmadunne.github.io/Media.md

-### Other
+### Documentaries

-My research on early tetrapod diversity was featured in a PBS Eons episode: [When the Rainforests Collapsed](https://www.youtube.com/watch?v=sFHTA8dKceI)
+My research on early tetrapod diversity was featured in a PBS Eons episode: [When the Rainforests Collapsed](https://www.youtube.com/watch?v=sFHTA8dKceI).

+I was an on-screen expert for Episode 4 (Inferno) of the *Ancient Earth* docuseries, produced by BBC in collaboration with PBS.
+The series can be viewed on [Nova](https://www.pbs.org/wgbh/nova/series/ancient-earth/episodes/).

+Currently, I am a consultant for a docuseries produced by BBC and LoudMinds, which is due to be released in late 2024.